Wesleyan-Media-Project/fb_ad_scraper/README.md

 An ad is placed into a queue if it has not been scraped before.

 The queue is populated by running the `insert_ad_ids_into_queue.R` script.
-You would run the script from the command line using the following code:
+To run the script from the command line, you should first change the directory in your terminal to this repository, then run the following code:

 ```{bash}
 nohup R CMD BATCH --no-save --no-restore insert_ad_ids_into_queue.R  ./Logs/insert_ad_ids_$(date +%Y-%m-%d).txt &